zktx-io/walrus/docs/book/usage/web-api.md

 Public publishers limit requests to 10 MiB by default.
 If you want to upload larger files, you need to [run your own publisher](#local-daemon) or use the [CLI](./client-cli.md).

-Also, note that the publisher consumes (Testnet) SUI and WAL on the service side, and a Mainnet deployment would likely not be able to provide uncontrolled public access to publishing without requiring some authentication and compensation for the funds used.
+Also, note that the publisher consumes SUI and WAL on the service side, and a Mainnet deployment would likely not be able to provide uncontrolled public access to publishing without requiring some authentication and compensation for the funds used.